microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 21. That completes the configuration for the Azure App Service Deploy task.
 Now, select the Swap Slots task to bring up the configuration screen.

 22. In the Azure subscription field, select your subscription.
-You may see an "Authorize" button which will require you to authentication to Azure before populating this drop-down list.
+You may see an "Authorize" button, which will require you to authentication to Azure before populating this drop-down list.

 23. In the App Service name field, select the item that begins with "TailspinToysWeb-dev."
 There will be series of numbers and letters after which will not match the screen shot below.
 This is due to the uniqueness requirement of resource names.

-24. Select "TailspinToys-dev" from the Resource group drop down list.
+24. Select "TailspinToys-dev" from the Resource group drop down list

 25. Finally, select the "staging" value from the Source Slot drop down list.
 This tells the deployment to swap the staging slot with production.

     ![After selecting the Swap Slots task, fill in various boxes in the configuration window, including Azure subscription, App Service name, Resource group, and Source Slot (select Swap with Production).
 These values are highlighted in the screenshot of the configuration window.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image94.png "Configure the Swap Slots task")

-26. Click the "Save" button at the top of the screen and confirm by clicking the "OK" button.
+26. Select the "Save" button at the top of the screen and confirm by selecting the "OK" button

 27. Congratulations!
-You have just created your first release pipeline.
+You have just created your first release pipeline

 ### Task 2: Add test and production environments to release definition

 1. Navigate to the "Releases" menu and click "..." next to the TailspinToys-Release definition.
-Then, click "Edit" to bring up the Release Management editor.
+Then, select "Edit" to bring up the Release Management editor.

     ![The Release menu item is highlighted, and below that, Edit is highlighted in the submenu for the TailspinToys-Release definition.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image95.png "Release Management editor")

-2. Move your mouse over the dev environment and a click the "Clone" button to create a copy of the deployment tasks from the dev environment.
+2. Move your mouse over the dev environment and select the "Clone" button to create a copy of the deployment tasks from the dev environment.
 We will use these same steps to deploy to test with a few configuration changes.

     ![The Clone button is highlighted under the dev environment.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image96.png "Copy the deployment tasks")

-3. Click on the new environment "Copy of dev" to bring up the configuration screen.
+3. Select the new environment "Copy of dev" to bring up the configuration screen

-4. Change the Environment name to "test."
+4. Change the Environment name to "test"

 5. Now, we will begin editing the configuration for the test environment.
-Click the "1 phase, 2 tasks" link for the test environment.
+Select the "1 phase, 2 tasks" link for the test environment.

     ![On the left, 1 phase, 2 tasks is highlighted under the test environment, and on the right, test is highlighted in the Environment name box.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image97.png "Begin configuring the test environment")

 6. Select the "Azure App Service Deploy" task to bring up the task configuration panel.
 Notice the settings are the same as when we configured it for the dev environment because we cloned the dev environment to create the test environment.

-7. For the App Service name field, select the item that begins with "TailspinToysWeb-test."
+7. For the App Service name field, select the item that begins with "TailspinToysWeb-test"

-8. For the Resource group field, select "TailspinToys-test."
+8. For the Resource group field, select "TailspinToys-test"

-9. For the Slot field, select "staging."
+9. For the Slot field, select "staging"

     ![After selecting the Azure App Service Deploy task, fill in various boxes in the configuration window, including App Service name (select Deploy to slot), Resource group, and Slot.
 These values are highlighted in the screenshot of the configuration window.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image98.png "Configure the Azure App Service Deploy task")

 10. We have completed configuration of the first task.
 Now, select the "Swap Slots" task to bring up the configuration panel.

-11. For the App Service name field, select the item that begins with "TailspinToysWeb-test."
+11. For the App Service name field, select the item that begins with "TailspinToysWeb-test"

-12. For the Resource group field, select "TailspinToys-test."
+12. For the Resource group field, select "TailspinToys-test"

-13. For the Source Slot field, select "staging."
+13. For the Source Slot field, select "staging"

     ![After selecting the Swap Slots task, fill in various boxes in the configuration window, including App Service name, Resource group, and Source Slot (select Swap with Production).
 These values are highlighted in the screenshot of the configuration window.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image99.png "Configure the Swap Slots task")

-14. Click the "Save" button at the top of the screen, and confirm by clicking the "OK" button.
+14. Select the "Save" button at the top of the screen, and confirm by seelcting the "OK" button

 15. Congratulations!
-You have just created a test environment and added it to your pipeline.
+You have just created a test environment and added it to your pipeline

-16. Repeat all of the steps in Task 2 to create a production environment being careful to enter "production" as a replacement for "test" and selecting "TailspinWeb-production" instead of "TailspinWeb-test" where applicable.
+16. Repeat all of the steps in Task 2 to create a production environment, being careful to enter "production" as a replacement for "test" and selecting "TailspinWeb-production" instead of "TailspinWeb-test" where applicable.
 Do not forget to configure to individual steps in the newly cloned production environment.

 17. The final release pipeline should look like the screen shot below.

     ![On the left is the TailspinToys-CI artifact, which is connected on the right by a line through the following environments (left to right): dev, test, and production (selected).](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image100.png "The final release pipeline")

 18. Now you will enable the continuous deployment trigger so the release process automatically begins as soon as a build successfully completes.
-To do this, click on the lightning bolt icon in the Artifacts window.
+To do this, select the lightning bolt icon in the Artifacts window.

 19. This will bring up the Continuous deployment trigger panel.
 Change the setting to "Enabled."

     ![The lightning bolt icon next to the TailspinToys-CI artifact is highlighted, and to the right, Enabled is selected and highlighted in the Continuous deployment trigger panel.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image101.png "Enable the continuous deployment trigger")

-20. Click Save, and confirm your changes.
+20. Select Save, and confirm your changes

 21. Congratulations!
-You have completed the creation of a release pipeline with three environments.
+You have completed the creation of a release pipeline with three environments

 ## Exercise 5: Trigger a build and release